VCCIV/BLVD/README.md

-# BVLD
+# BLVD

-BVLD is a large scale 5D semantics dataset collected by Visual Cognitive Computing and Intelligent Vehicles Lab.
+BLVD is a large scale 5D semantics dataset collected by Visual Cognitive Computing and Intelligent Vehicles Lab.

 **BLVD: Building A Large-scale 5D Semantics Benchmark for Autonomous Driving**